 Them: “No, like I need your personal take – what would you do?“

-Me: “Well… I’d leave his a**, knowing this is the third relationship I’ve had where a guy has cheated on me because if I took him back a second time around I am literally reinforcing the condition that I don’t deserve better.“
+Me: “Well… I’d leave him knowing this is the third relationship I’ve had where a guy has cheated on me, because if I took him back a second time around I am literally reinforcing the condition that I don’t deserve better.“

-Them: “Wow – ouch – you could have just left it at ‘Leave his a**’.”
+Them: “Wow – ouch – you could have just left it at ‘Dump him’.”

 Empathy is being able to place yourself in the shoes of another – being able to relate to that person’s feelings from their perspective.
 Even if you have never been through those feelings or the experience personally.

-Because honestly those who know me know me.
-Yet somehow there are those who simply know me by how easily influenced I can be.
-They know I second-guess myself, often resort to self-doubt or conform to another person’s way or thinking just to keep the freaking peace.
-Many know, by now, that this is something I am working to heal.
+There are those who only know me by how easily influenced I can be (from tip toeing).
+They see that I second-guess myself, say less (and wonder why I’m not vulnerable) or conform to another person’s way or thinking just to keep the peace.